larus-breeze/sw_frontend_rs/readme.md

 General information
 -------------------

-This is a vario front end for gliders, which displays the measured values of the Larus sensor box.
-The display is modeled after a classic winter vario.
-The display is clear and easy to understand.
-It shows the values measured by the Larus sensor box.
+This is a vario front end for gliders that displays the measured values of the Larus sensor box.
+The display should be clear and easy to understand.
+It displays the values measured by the Larus Sensorbox.

-The Larus Sensorbox uses a new method which calculates the actual climb rate from many sensor data, in particular GPS, pressure, acceleration, rotation and magnetic sensors are evaluated.
-As a result, the pilot receives a display that is instantaneous and authentic.
-For the first time, the vario display matches the pilot's sense of acceleration exactly.
-Another outstanding feature of the sensor box is the precise calculation of the current wind accurate to the second, which should be adequately displayed.
+The Larus Sensorbox uses a new method that calculates the actual climb rate from a large amount of sensor data, whereby GPS, pressure, acceleration, rotation and magnetic sensors in particular are evaluated.
+As a result, the pilot receives a prompt and authentic display.
+For the first time, the vario display matches the pilot's sense of acceleration.
+Another outstanding feature of the sensor box is the calculation of the current wind, which should be adequately displayed.

-The following target systems are currently supported.
-Installation instructions for the development environment can be found there:
+The following systems and hardware variants are currently supported.
+Installation instructions for the development environment can be found in the respective directory:

 [A PC simulation](https://github.com/larus-breeze/sw_frontend_rs/tree/master/device/pc) (Linux, Windows) for development and testing
 ![tools](https://github.com/larus-breeze/sw_frontend_rs/assets/3678273/74c01117-cf99-40b7-b68e-ff5c3c36fc2b)